We've independently reviewed this article to make sure it's as accurate as we can make it.

 |Bathtub Type||# Reviewed||Average Weight (lbs)||Average Price|

-You may have thought initial table was a surprising amount of data for bathtubs.
+You may have thought initially the table holds a surprising amount of data for bathtubs.
 Being a trained engineer, I just can’t resist visualizing some of what it all means.
 Before we get into the weights per individual bathtub, let’s look at just what bathtub weight and height mean when it comes to your budget.

-As you might expect, lighter bathtubs tend to cost more.
-This isn’t always true – a high end Clawfoot can cost way more than a corner tub – but it’s a good rule of thumb.
+As you might expect, heavier bathtubs tend to cost more.
+This isn’t always true – a high-end Clawfoot can cost way more than a corner tub – but it’s a good rule of thumb.